-3.1 UKCS reserves and resources progression in 2019
+3.1 UKCS reserves and resources progression in 2020

-Figure 1, below, illustrates the progression of resources and reserves between the major categories during 2019.
+Figure 1, below, illustrates the progression of resources and reserves between the major categories during 2020.

-• Six new discoveries from exploration successes in 2019 added 240 mmboe to the contingent resource base.

-- Six new Field Development Plans (FDPs) consented to in 2019 resulted in less than 100 million boe movement from contingent resources to reserves.
-Seven FDP addenda (FDPAs) for incremental projects in producing fields resulted in less than 100 million boe moving from contingent resources to reserves. - Production during 2019 of around 600 mmboe resulted in an reduction in (remaining) reserves.
+- Six new discoveries from exploration successes in 2020 added 212 mmboe to the contingent resource base. - Three new Field Development Plans (FDPs) consented to in 2020 and four FDP addenda (FDPAs) for incremental projects in producing fields resulted in less than 100 million boe movement from contingent resources to reserves.
+The low oil price and Covid-19 pandemic resulted in the deferral of some projects. - Production during 2020 of around 570 mmboe resulted in an reduction in (remaining) reserves.

-Figure 1: Reserves and resources progression
+Figure 1 Reserves and Resources Progression

-(Numbers in billion boe as at end 2019)
+(Numbers in billion boe as at end 2020)